MUTINY 'A NIGHT OUT WITH THE BOYS'

 Tidal Waves Music now proudly presents the FIRST ever vinyl reissue of this fantastic album (originally released in 1983 on Brailey’s own imprint J. Romeo Records).
 This rare record (original copies tend to go for large amounts on the secondary market) is now finally back available as a limited 180g vinyl edition (500 copies) and also comes with a reproduction of the original insert.

-An exclusive color vinyl variant for this release is also available from LIGHT IN THE ATTIC (100 copies CLEAR vinyl), from VINYL ME PLEASE (500 copies GOLD/BLACK QUAD vinyl) & from ZIA RECORDS (150 copies GOLD W/BLACK SPLATTER vinyl).
+An exclusive color vinyl variant for this release is also available from LIGHT IN THE ATTIC (100 copies CLEAR vinyl), from VINYL ME PLEASE (500 copies GOLD/BLACK QUAD vinyl), from ZIA RECORDS (150 copies GOLD W/BLACK SPLATTER vinyl) and from FAT BEATS (100 copies TAN COLORED vinyl).